Galicia

 Resumen

-According to CaixaBank Research estimates, Galicia’s GDP will grow by 2.8% in 2025, at a similar rate to the Spanish economy as a whole (2.9%).
-Industry is recovering, especially its powerful motor vehicle industry, whereas exports and consumption are somewhat more sluggish, mirroring the slowdown in employment.
+According to CaixaBank Research estimates, Galicia’s GDP grew by 2.7% in 2025, 0.1 pp below the figure for the Spanish economy as a whole.
+The housing market is performing well and industry is experiencing a tentative recovery, especially the powerful motor vehicle industry, whereas exports and consumption are somewhat more sluggish, mirroring the slowdown in employment.

 Content available in